mateTothCsak/HelloWorldSpringApplication/README.md

-*The goal of this asignment is to return the message "Hello World" to the browser from a database through an Http request.*
+*The goal of this assignment is to return the message "Hello World" to the browser from a database through an Http request.*

 ---